 There is a legend behind the first occurrence of the event that is popular among the Chinese locals.
 As the tale goes, the Jade Emperor, You Di, was blinded by rage and anger when he learned about the killing of his goose, and he was determined to set a whole town on fire for revenge.
 However, a fairy appeared out of thin air to terminate his plan and save the people.

-That fairy guided the people to light lanterns and release them in the sky across the whole town.
-They must do that on the day the Emperor appointed to cause destruction.
+That fairy guided the people to light lanterns and release them into the sky across the town.
+They must do that on the day the Emperor was appointed to cause destruction.
 Thus, illuminated lanterns flew all over the town, fooling the Emperor that the light was that of the flames eating the town away.
 Thanks to the devoted fairy, the town was saved from the Emperor’s rage.

 Destinations for the Lantern Festivals around the World

 It is also breathtaking to see the lanterns brightening up the dark sky.
 You may have seen this pretty scene in the fabulous Disney Tangled movie.
-Now it is time to live the dream and chase the lanterns.
+Now, it is time to live the dream and chase the lanterns.
 Here are the most famous lantern festival destinations across the world:

 Spring Lantern Festival – China